Key HR Policies and Procedures

 To comply with applicable laws ensuring equal employment opportunities to qualified individuals with disabilities, the college will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual who is an applicant or an employee, unless undue hardship for the college would result.
 Any applicant or employee who requires an accommodation in order to perform the essential functions of his or her job should contact the director of human resources and request such an accommodation.
 The college will conduct an investigation to identify the barriers that make it difficult for the applicant or employee to have an equal opportunity to perform his or her job and then identify what possible accommodation, if any, would help to eliminate the barriers.
 If the accommodation is reasonable and will not impose an undue hardship, the college will make the accommodation.
 The college may also propose alternative accommodation(s).

 For a description of the College's policies concerning immigration enforcement action at CCA and for immigration-related resources, please see the Policy Concerning Immigration Enforcement Action at CCA.
 This Policy sets forth the policies and procedures for students, faculty, and staff of CCA in the event that immigration enforcement action takes place at CCA.
 A list of legal service providers who provide legal immigration representation or referrals to legal representation is located at the end of the Policy.

 As stated in the Policy, any person or office of CCA that receives a request from an immigration enforcement agency or officer should route the request to the Office of Human Resources at or by calling 510-594-3700, option 1.
 Please see the Policy for more information on how requests are handled by the College.

-- Monique Butler, Director of Housing & Residential Life
+- Jeremy Khuth Director of Residential Education

 - Julianne Kirgis, Associate Provost for Faculty & Academic Partnerships